DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

    * DateTime.Now: Gets the current date and time.

                   DateTime now = DateTime.Now;
-• DateTime.Today: Gets the current date with the time component set to 00:00:00.
+â€¢ DateTime.Today: Gets the current date with the time component set to 00:00:00.

                   DateTime today = DateTime.Today
 * DateTime.ToString: Converts the date and time to a string in a specified format.